 Kris heads the TFH interactive division from his office in Lawrence, KS.

-Kris has collaborated with leading software and app companies, bioscience and technology innovators and Fortune 500 brands worldwide including Coca-Cola, AMC Theaters, Walmart, Wendy’s, McDonalds and others through his creative agency, NMS3.
+Kris has collaborated with leading software and app companies, bioscience and technology innovators and Fortune 500 brands worldwide including Coca-Cola, AMC Theaters, Walmart, Wendy’s, McDonalds and others through his freelance creative efforts via NMS3.

 A native of Michigan, Mark Alan relocated to California by way of New York City.
 With a life-long commitment to the arts, Alan attended a two-year dramatic arts conservatory and later found himself working in various aspects of film and TV including assistant casting, and video-logging for the Travel Channel.
 After the jump to the west coast, Mark landed a job working for Joe Dante’s production company, Renfield Productions.
 With strengths in literature and technology, Alan was able to prove himself an asset for Mr. Dante holding positions in both screenplay development and marketing.
 He continues a path in what he calls his “double life” as an actor, having booked numerous performances including a co-starring part in the Corman/Dante interactive web series Splatter.
 Most recently Alan can be seen in Dante’s upcoming Burying The Ex alongside Anton Yelchin and Ashley Greene.